How to Draw Jack-Jack from The Incredibles VIDEO & Step-by-Step Pictures

 To draw Jack-Jack step by step, follow along with the video tutorial below and pause the video after each step to go at your own pace.
 You may find it easier to follow the step-by-step drawings below.
 The new lines in each step are shown in red, and each step is explained in the text below the photo, so you'll know exactly what to draw in each step.
 You may want to open the video in a new tab and use both drawing methods!
 Take your time and draw at your own pace.

 The written step-by-step video tutorial:

 Intro: Start off with a pencil sketch.
 In the beginning stages, don’t press down too hard.
 Use light, smooth strokes for sketching.

-Step 1: Draw a big circle near the top of the paper as a guide for Stitch's head.
+Step 1: Draw a big circle near the top of the paper as a guide for Jack-Jack's head.
 First make four small marks to indicate the circle's height and width.
 Then connect the marks using curved lines.
-Sketch lightly at first so that it's easy to erase if you make mistake.
+Sketch lightly at first so that it's easy to erase if you make a mistake.
 If you're struggling to draw the circle, trace the outer rim of a cup, a lid or any other object with a circular edge.

 That's it for the guides!
 For the next steps, use darker lines for a more defined drawing.

-Step 22: For a more finished look, carefully go over the final sketch lines with a pen or marker.
+Step 24: For a more finished look, carefully go over the final sketch lines with a pen or marker.